BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 == Changelog ==

 = 2.3 =
-* Allow some settings to be overriden per form (Success Message, Captcha, OrgId, etc)
+* Allow some settings to be overridden per form (Success Message, Captcha, OrgId, etc)
 * Support for option to use placeholders instead of labels (per form)
 * Remove newlines in form HTML that were being converted to <br> upon output
 * Add Settings link to plugin list screen